luslab/oz-bulk-rnaseq/H. Differential Expression.md

 DESeq.ds = DESeq.ds[rowSums(counts(DESeq.ds)) > 0, ]
 #remove genes without any counts
 colSums(counts(DESeq.ds))` # should be the same as `colSums(readcounts)

-DSeq default for normalising for differences in sequencing depths is `estimateSizeFactors` calculate the size factor and add it to the data set:
+# DSeq default for normalising for differences in sequencing depths is `estimateSizeFactors` calculate the size factor and add it to the data set:
-`DESeq.ds = estimateSizeFactors(DESeq.ds)`
+DESeq.ds = estimateSizeFactors(DESeq.ds)
-`sizeFactors(DESeq.ds)`
+sizeFactors(DESeq.ds)
-`counts ()` allows you to immediately retrieve the normalized read counts:
+# counts ()` allows you to immediately retrieve the normalized read counts
-`counts.sf_normalized = counts(DESeq.ds, normalized = TRUE)`
+counts.sf_normalized = counts(DESeq.ds, normalized = TRUE)
 # Log Transformation of Sequencing Depth Normalised read counts.
 Most downstream analyses work best on log scales of read counts.
 Usually *log2* but occasionally *log10*.
-Log2 transform read counts: `log.norm.counts = log2(counts.sf_normalized + 1)` #use a pseudocount of 1
+Log2 transform read counts:
+log.norm.counts = log2(counts.sf_normalized + 1)
+#use a pseudocount of 1
 ```